 Here are the best early morning jobs available for early risers.

-1. Freelance Writer
+2. Freelance Writer

-Well, times have changed and writers are in high demand in today’s market.
+Well, times have changed, and writers are in high demand in today’s market.
 The main reason is the fact that everything is moving into the online world and companies are rushing to hire talented writers to help them promote their online brands.

 As a freelance writer, you can be hired by large corporations or small businesses to help write blog posts for websites, online magazine articles, newsletters for subscribers, or even marketing material for promotions.
-Your job is to write in a manner that is easy for readers to understand and motivate customers to take action.
+Your job is to write in a manner that is easy for readers to understand and motivates customers to take action.
 Whether that is educating consumers on new product features, convincing new customers to try a new service, subscribing to the company’s newsletter, or leaving product reviews on their website.

 When you work as a freelancer, you’re essentially self-employed.
 You get to decide how many hours you work, when, and where you work.
 You can structure your day to work on projects in the morning and finish work by the afternoon.
 There’s no customer interaction involved so it’s one of the best jobs for introverts.